 There must not be an extractor fan fitted in the same room as the stove as this can cause the stove to emit fumes into the room.
 If unavoidable the appliance must be checked with Approved Document (A.D.)
 1.21 and necessary action taken.
-HETAS can provide guidance of a pressure test procedure to check safe operation of the stove and flue.
+Installer competence schemes such as HETAS can provide guidance of a pressure test procedure to check safe operation of the stove and flue.